 - A Reverse DNS (PTR) query from VNETB-VM2 in the Resolution virtual network B, for 10.1.0.1, will receive a DNS response containing the FQDN VNETB-VM1.contoso.com.

 - A Reverse DNS (PTR) query from VNETB-VM3 in the Resolution virtual network B, for 10.0.0.1, will receive NXDOMAIN.
 The reason is that Reverse DNS queries are only scoped to the same virtual network.

 Scenario: Split-Horizon functionality

-In this scenario, you have a use case where you want to realize different DNS resolution behavior depending on where the client sits (inside of Azure or out on the internet), for the same DNS zone.
-For example, you may have a private and public version of your application that has different functionality or behavior, but you want to use the same domain name for both versions.
-This scenario can be realized with Azure DNS by creating a Public DNS zone as well as a Private Zone, with the same name.
+In this scenario, you need a different naming resolution that depends on where the client is located for the same DNS zone.
+You may have a private and a public version of your application that has different functionality or behaviors.
+You required the use of the same domain name for both versions.
+This scenario can be accomplished by creating a Public and Private zone in Azure DNS with the same name.

 To learn more about private DNS zones, see Using Azure DNS for private domains.

 Learn how to create a private DNS zone in Azure DNS.